jcklpe/desert-jackalope/README.md

   - [ ] build gutenberg component
   - [ ] build frontity component to correspond
 - [ ] add parallax
-- [x] add footer while maintaining the transition effect
-- [x] componentize out page-content styles for easier management
-- [ ] Blog compatible checklist

-  - [x] add logic to frontity settings state to switch on and off style for blog versus website (or perhaps handle this via taxonomy?)
-    - [ ] Add flexibility in for having both case studies and blog on the same website (basically set up taxonomy to be useful for styling presentation for project versus regular blog posts etc)
-  - [x] get rid of hero section on frontpage
-  - [x] add date to archive and post
-  - [x] add excerpt to archive
-  - [x] figure out how to part out additional components without error
 - [ ] fix weird dangerouslySetHTML issue?
 I hate the syntax of it at least
+- [ ] Blog compatible checklist

-  - [ ] change blog archive display on frontpage
+  - [ ] style front
-  - [ ] create page for posts tagged as "projects"
+  - [ ] create page for posts based on tags

   ## License